tourbillonlabs/react-native-parse-cache/README.md

 ## About ##

 A Parse caching module that works exactly how you would expect it to, with the latest version of Parse SDK.
-It can be used on cloud code or on client Browser code.
+It can be used on cloud code (memory or redis storages) or client Browser code (memory storage only).

 ```
 Important:

-If you are using Mongoose 4.x or below, you need to use version 4.1 of this library.
+This module was tested using parse-server 2.8.4 and Parse SDK 2.1.
+There is no warranty using it on versions before these ones.

 ```

 ## Usage ##